Sport in the Northern Territory: Motorsport

+Motorcycle speedway

+Tennant Creek Speedway 19°37′28″S 134°11′56″E just north of Tennant Creek on the Kaczinsky Road hosted important motorcycle speedway events, including qualifying rounds of the Speedway World Championship (starting in 1985).

+Arunga Park Speedway 23°40′13″S 133°52′33″E on the eastern edge of Braitling off the Herbert Heritage Dr hosted important motorcycle speedway events, including qualifying rounds of the Speedway World Championship (starting in 1986).

+Northline Speedway 12°26′45″S 130°54′33″E on the Hidden Valley road hosted the Northern Territory qualifying round of the Speedway World Championship in 1990.

 Netball

 Netball is administered by Netball Northern Territory.

 Territory Storm represents Netball Northern Territory in the Australian Netball League.

 Rugby league

 Rugby league is administered by the Northern Territory Rugby League.
 The territory has the highest participation rate per capita for Rugby League than any other state governing body in Australia.
 The National Rugby League has conducted numerous clinics and hosted regular pre-season matches in the territory since 1998.
 Local domestic competitions are based in Darwin, Alice Springs, Katherine and Gove.
 A combined Northern Territory team also participates in the Affiliated States Championship.

 Rugby union

 Rugby union is administered by the Northern Territory Rugby Union.
 Local senior club competitions are based in Darwin, Alice Springs and Katherine.
 Clubs in Darwin have women's teams and junior competitions, and Nhulunbuy on the Gove Peninsula has a junior rugby competition.

 The Darwin Hottest Sevens tournament is hosted in Darwin each January, with Rugby sevens club teams from countries including Australia, New Zealand, Papua New Guinea, Malaysia, and Singapore competing.
 Darwin's Hottest 7s, with a prize pool of $65,000 in 2013, is the richest Rugby sevens tournament in the Southern Hemisphere.